 • Director of Writing (or designee).

 • One member from the Adams Library faculty.

 No department may represent more than one of the distribution categories in any single year.
 The terms of faculty members shall be for two years.
 Appointments of faculty members shall be staggered to allow continuity in membership.
 The term of the student member shall be for one year.
 All appointments to COGE may be renewed.

-The Chair of COGE will be a faculty member appointed by the Vice President for Academic Affairs and the Chair (outgoing) of the Undergraduate Curriculum Committee.
+The Chair of COGE will be a faculty member appointed by the Provost/Vice President and the Chair (outgoing) of the UCC.
 The Chair of COGE will normally serve for a two-year term.
-The Chair of COGE will serve on the College Undergraduate Curriculum Committee.
+The Chair of COGE will serve on the UCC.
 The Chair of COGE will have program responsibility (except for specialized accommodations as waiving and substituting courses, transfer courses and credits, which are the responsibility of the Associate Dean of the Faculty of Arts and Sciences) and receive appropriate load credit and necessary support (clerical, financial, and other as needed).

 Rotating members of the Writing Board appointed by the Executive Committee of the Undergraduate Curriculum Committee are:

 • Three faculty members from the Faculty of Arts and Sciences, at least one of which is from Math/Science.

 • One faculty member from the Feinstein School of Education and Human Development

 • One faculty member from the School of Social Work